 Bear Grylls' real name isn't really 'Bear' – it's Edward Michael Grylls.
-Incredibly, given his modern-day fondness of the wilderness, 'Bear' was actually a nickname given to him by his older sister when he was just a week old.
+Incredibly, given his modern-day fondness for the wilderness, 'Bear' was actually a nickname given to him by his older sister when he was just a week old.
 Pretty cute, really.

 You won't be surprised to learn that, as a

 cubchild, Bear took up climbing and sailing and excelled in both.
 And not content with mastering land and sea, Bear learned to skydive as a teenager, also earning a second dan black belt before the age of 20.

 What we're trying to say is: Bear Grylls got a 2:2 in Hispanic Studies from Birkbeck, University of London.
 But it was his personality that got him where he is today.

 In fact, speaking about how his degree affected his job prospects, he said, "[what helped me] was understanding that hard work, persistence and enthusiasm are king."
 Preach.